Geovanna Bañuelos de la Torre

-Geovanna del Carmen Bañuelos de la Torre (born 23 February 1980) is a Mexican politician.
+Geovanna del Carmen Bañuelos de la Torre (born 23 February 1980 in Guadalupe, Zacatecas) is a Mexican politician.
 She is a member of the Labor Party.
 She has been twice elected as a deputy to the Congress of Zacatecas and is currently a national list Senator and coordinator of the Labor Party caucus in the Senate of the Republic.
 A native of Guadalupe, Zacatecas, she received her degree in architecture from the Zacatecas Institute of Technology.